huggingface/optimum-habana/examples/contrastive-image-text/README.md

 initialized except for CLIP's vision model.
 If you use CLIP to initialize the vision model then the vision projection weights are also loaded using the pre-trained weights.

-## Train the model
+### Single-HPU training

 Finally, we can run the example script to train the model.

-### Single-HPU training

 Run the following command for single-device training:

 ```bash